core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Counter Signature # {#sec-cose-object-unprotected-field}

-For the group mode only, the 'unprotected' field MUST additionally include the following parameter:
+When protecting a message in group mode, the 'unprotected' field MUST additionally include the following parameter:

 * COSE_CounterSignature0: its value is set to the counter signature of the COSE object, computed by the sender as described in Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}, by using its private key and according to the Counter Signature Algorithm and Counter Signature Parameters in the Security Context.